tkgshn/plurality-tokyo-website/content/events/future-tech-summit-2024.md

   - name: Vitalik Buterin
     role: Co-founder, Ethereum
 tags:
-  - テクノロジー
+  - Technology
-  - プルーラリティ
+  - Plurality
-  - 国際会議
+  - International Conference
 ---

 # Future Tech Summit 2024

-Plurality Tokyo は、2024 年 12 月に開催される「Future Tech Summit 2024」を主催します。このサミットでは、最新のテクノロジーとプルーラリティの未来について議論します。
+Plurality Tokyo is hosting the "Future Tech Summit 2024" in December 2024.
+This summit will discuss the latest technologies and the future of plurality.

-## イベント概要
+## Event Overview

-Future Tech Summit 2024 は、テクノロジーの未来とプルーラリティの概念が社会にどのような影響を与えるかを探る 3 日間の国際会議です。世界中から専門家が集まり、講演、パネルディスカッション、ワークショップを通じて知識を共有します。
+Future Tech Summit 2024 is a three-day international conference exploring how emerging technologies and the concept of plurality will impact society.
+Experts from around the world will gather to share knowledge through keynotes, panel discussions, and workshops.

-## 主要トピック
+## Key Topics

-- デジタル民主主義の未来
+- The future of digital democracy
-- 分散型テクノロジーと社会インフラ
+- Decentralized technologies and social infrastructure
-- プルーラリティと共創社会
+- Plurality and co-creative society
-- AI と人間中心の技術開発
+- AI and human-centered technology development

-## 参加方法
+## How to Participate

-参加登録は 2024 年 9 月から開始予定です。詳細は後日発表いたします。
+Registration will open in September 2024.
+More details will be announced soon.